logic-and-learning-lab/Popper/README.md

 Popper uses various MaxSAT solvers.
 By default, Popper uses the [RC2](https://alexeyignatiev.github.io/assets/pdf/imms-jsat19-preprint.pdf) exact solver provided by PySAT.
 However, we have found that other solvers work *much* better.
 Popper supports these solvers:

 - UWrMaxSat (exact)
-- MaxCDCL (exact)
+- WMaxCDCL (exact)
 - NuWLS (anytime)

 You can download and compile these solvers from the [MaxSAT 2023 evaluation](https://maxsat-evaluations.github.io/2023/descriptions.html) website.
 We **strongly** recommend using these solvers.
 To use them, ensure that the solver is available on your path.
-For instance, for UWrMaxSat, ensure that `uwrmaxsat` is on your path so Popper can call it.
+To use UWrMaxSat, ensure that `uwrmaxsat` is on your path.
+To use NuWLS, ensure that `NuWLS-c` is on your path.
+To use WMaxCDCL, ensure that `wmaxcdcl` is on your path.

 #### Performance tips
 - Transform your BK to Datalog, which allows Popper to perform preprocessing on the BK.